The Art of Winning in Riichi Mahjong: Understanding and Calculating the Chances

-This means players are less inclined to chase 1st place if it will risk them falling down to 3rd, but a lot more likely to fight for 2nd place.
+This means players are less inclined to chase 1st place if it will risk them falling down to 3rd, yet a lot more likely to fight for 2nd place.

-If you think winning at mahjong is about "getting a lot of 1st places", you need to reconsider and think again.
+If you think winning at mahjong is about "getting a lot of 1st places", you need to reconsider.
+Think again!

 To win in mahjong...

 You cannot and will not win every game.
-So you have to understand what your win condition is and play according to it; adapt to it.
+So you have to understand what your win condition is and play according to it: in other words, adapt.
 Don’t play the same way under every setting, and don't follow statistics without context.

-Especially, don’t be afraid to end up 48th in a 48 people tournament just to prioritize a play style that will only make it more likely to end 10th most of the time.
-Play for the top, even if it means falling to the bottom - and don't fall victim to Tenhou Syndrome.
-(Unless, of course, the rewards for 10th place are well worth it!)
+Don’t be afraid to end up 48th in a 48 people tournament only to prioritize a play style that will only make it more likely to end 10th each time (unless, of course, the rewards for 10th place are well worth it!).
+Feel free to play for the top, even if you might end up falling to the bottom - and don't fall victim to Tenhou Syndrome.

-(PS: If you would like to discuss your strategy before entering a tournament, click the "Lessons" button and schedule a meeting together with me and I'll gladly guide you)
+P.S.: If you would like to discuss your strategy before entering a tournament, drop me a line and let's schedule a web meeting together to get you prepared!